-The most grateful circumstance, attending this increase. was, that nearly all those, who were admitted into the settlement, or advanced in church-privileges, manifested a sincere desire, not only to have the name of christians, but to give all diligence to make their calling and election sure.
-Many of them indeed appeared to have previously been prepared, by the Spirit of God himself, for their admission to the church of Christ; as the declarations they made to the missionaries abundantly testified.
+The most grateful circumstance, attending this increase, was that nearly all those, who were admitted into the settlement, or advanced in church-privileges, manifested a sincere desire, not only to have the name of Christians, but to give all diligence to make their calling and election sure.
+Many of them indeed appeared to have previously been prepared for their admission to the Church of Christ by the Spirit of God.
 One of them said : "God has led me in a marvellous way from the lower country to this place.
-I happened to hear about BAVIAN'S KLOOF from some travelling Hottentots, who told me, that teachers were come across the great waters to the Hottentots, and described to them a great person, who came down from heaven, and would bring us after death into a pleasant place, and not into the black kloof. of which we had heard such terrible accounts.
-From that time I thought day and night, how I should make my way to BAVIAN'S KLOOF, but could not find the way till God led me hither."
-Another related, " that when she was a young girl, her father once called his children together, and addressed them in the following manner: ' My children, what your father says, is truth.
+I happened to hear about BAVI-AN'S KLOOF from some travelling Hottentots, who told me that teachers were come across the great waters to the Hottentots, and described to them a great person, who came down from heaven, and would bring us after death into a pleasant place. and not into the black kloof, of which we had heard such terrible accounts.
+From that time I thought day and night how I should make my way to BAVIAN'S KLOOF, but could not find the way till God led me hither."
+Another related, "that when she was a young girl, her father once called his children together, and addressed them in the following manner: ' My children, what your father says, is truth.
 You are Hottentots, and despised of men; but continue to behave well, for I have an assurance, that God will one day send teachers to our nation from a distant land.
-I am old. and probably shall not see that day; but you are young, and will see with your eyes; what I have now told you.
-As soon, therefore, as you hear that such people have arrived in this country, hasten to them; stay wherever they settle, be obedient to them, and it will be well for vou."
-Soon after her father's death she moved to GNA-DENTHAL, and was baptized.
-Another woman said, "I am astonished when I reflect, how graciously the Lord has brought us hither, where we enjoy so much mercy, both spiritual and temporal.
-Three years ago there was no prospect of it.
-When I heard that teachers were come to GRUENEKLOOF, I felt a very ardent desire to move hither, and my husband was of the same mind.
-But when he consulted his baas, the latter gave him such a false account of what was done and taught here, that he was deterred from his purpose.
-However, some business having brought him to this place, he said to me on his return; 'Now people may say what they please about GRUENEKLOOF; but I say, the baas may keep all he owes us, if he will only let us go and live there.""
+I am old, and probably shall not see that day; but you are young, and will with your eyes see what I have now told you.
+As soon, therefore, as you hear that such people have arrived in this country, hasten to them; stay wherever they settle, be obedient to them, and it will be well for you."
+Soon after her father's death she moved to GNA-DENTHAL and was baptized.
+Another woman said, "I am astonished when I reflect, how graciously the Lord has brought us hither, where we enjoy so much mercy, both spiritual and Three years ago there was no prospect of it. temporal.
+When I heard that teachers were come to GROENEKLOOF, I felt a very ardent desire to move hither, and my husband was of the same mind.
+But when he consulted his baas, he gave him such a false account of what was done and taught here, that he altered his purpose.
+However, some business having brought him to this place, he said to me on his return; 'Now, let people say what they please about GROENERLOOF ; but I say. the baas may keep all he owes us, if he will only let us go and live there."